elliotfern/elliotfern/README.md

 - 🌱 As a full-stack developer, I'm currently work with PHP programming language, HTML, CSS (Boostrap v5) and JavaScript.
 - In September 2023 I finished a Bootcamp where I learned JavaScript libraries like React and others technologies as Node.js, Express.js and MongoDB.
 I'm also learning React Native and PHP frameworks like Laravel.

-## My works as a front-end developer
+## My works as a Freelance Front-end developer
 - 👀 A list of my last works:

+### 2024
+- **Finguer** [Website 🌐](https://finguer.com).
+New site redesign with JavaScript and HTML for the frontend side and PHP for the backend.
+Use of API for connection to payment gateway.
+- **Memoria Històrica de Terrassa**.
+In development.
+New website with React and PHP.

 ### 2023
 - **FlexiTub** [Website 🌐](https://flexitub.com).
 Landing page + WordPress + Multilingual + Elementor Pro.